+“A few summers ago, I bought a lightweight, slub cotton, V-neck T-shirt from Theory.
+It was kind of the perfect shirt.
+Over the course of that summer, I went back for more, until I had five or six of them.
+After hundreds of wearings and washings, they have been showing their age.
+But at about 75 bucks each, I was not excited about replacing them.
 And then Everlane came to the rescue with their Air T-shirt.
-A slightly shallower V, but very similar material.
 I needed to try in person, to be sure I’d be happy with it as a replacement.
 I went to their Soho retail store and ended up buying eight shirts.
-I think the Theory version has nicer stitching and maybe a slightly better cut, but the Everlane shirt feels great and at 22 bucks is a relative bargain.” —Ian Adelman, chief creative officer, New York Media
+I think the Theory version has nicer stitching and maybe a slightly better cut, but the Everlane shirt feels great, and at 22 bucks is a relative bargain.” —Ian Adelman, chief creative officer, New York Media

 “My favorite white T-shirt is a simple crewneck made by Save Khaki.
 Their tees cling or stretch more than a department-store brand and wash very well.
 It’s like a pretty traditional silhouette that fits perfectly after one wash.
 I like the seam of the shoulders to hang past the end of shoulders just a little bit.
 It’s a narrow, tapered fit.
 Something I can feel comfortable wearing to the gym or to a restaurant.” —Abie Cohen, private wealth adviser (and husband of the Man Repeller)

 “I put on a white T-shirt pretty much every day of my life as habit … Hanes is my go-to brand.
-One of the allures of the white tee is that, because it comes in a five-pack, there is a level of consistency and the comfort of knowing you can have the same thing whenever you want it.
+One of the allures of the white tee is that because it comes in a five-pack, there is a level of consistency, and the comfort of knowing you can have the same thing whenever you want it.
 I think a big reason why I subconsciously wear them is because it’s part of me being a bit old-fashioned.
 My dad, who was born in 1930, always wore a white T-shirt every day.
-I appreciate the history of it, and they’ve always had a sort of James Dean appeal of being casual and comfortable, but still cool.” —Walter Binger, Owner of Empanadas, Son!
+I appreciate the history of it, and they’ve always had a sort of James Dean appeal of being casual and comfortable, but still cool.” —Walter Binger, owner of Empanadas, Son!
 Restaurant

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best men’s wardrobe basics, black t-shirt for men, jeans for men, white sneakers for men, and flattering clothes for men.
 We update links when possible, but note that deals can expire and all prices are subject to change.